 The arts and culture enhance every aspect of our lives: the vibrancy of our cities, the identity of our rural communities, the future prospects of our children, the quality of our democracy, the sustainability of our environment, the employability of our workforce, our ability to make sense of our own experience and to empathise with others.

-We need to make the connections between these apparently diverse experiences through new kinds of campaigning, of advocacy and of collaboration.
+We need to make these connections through new kinds of convening, advocacy and of collaboration.

 We argue for the contribution that the arts and culture make in strengthening every aspect of the national economy, as we do for the contribution to our social wellbeing and cohesion.

-We all speak for ourselves but, as a national movement, we coalesce around the highest common denominator of ideas and needs that we can act on.
-We believe that if we act together, we can maximise the effectiveness of our resources, our arguments, our ideas.
+We all speak for ourselves but as a national movement, we believe that if we act together, we can maximise the effectiveness of our resources, our arguments, our ideas.

 Turning a Little Further community production.
 Photo: Helen Murray